The Cherokee of North Carolina will introduce their rich and tragic history during this cultural immersion trip.

 It is usually very cold and snowy on one day, turning quite warm and in the low to mid 70’s another day.
 One year we were treated to a mountain blizzard, while this past year we experienced late spring, early summer temperatures.
 Students should check the weather forecast before packing.
 Participants should bring boots or well-fortified shoes for hiking.

 The course number is IDS 391/ RPS 591.
-The Trip will take place over the College's spring break.
+The Trip will take place over the University's spring break.